sunscrapers/djoser/README.md

 ### Activate

 Use this endpoint to activate user account.
+This enpoint is not a URL which will be directly exposed to your users - you should provide site in your frontend application (cofigured by `ACTIVATION_URL`) which will send `POST` request to activate endpoint.

 #### `POST`